91自拍

 • 3+ sources (scholarly journal or academic book)

-• Cited throughout essay and in a bibliography
+• Cited via footnotes throughout essay and in a complete bibliography at the end.

 • Essays without any sources will not be considered for winning a prize.